 Palo Alto-based CEO Jeff Hudson states,

-The bad guys might be ramping up, but so is the global security community as a whole, increasing their commitment to integrating protection for machine identities throughout their security infrastructure offerings.
-To support this effort, last year Venafi launched the Machine Identity Protection Development Fund with $13 million dollars in direct sponsorship for developers, start-ups, consultants and cybersecurity vendors to integrate directly with machine identity solutions.
+The bad guys might be ramping up, but so is the global security community as a whole, increasing their commitment to integrating management for machine identities throughout their security infrastructure offerings.
+To support this effort, last year Venafi launched the Machine Identity Management Development Fund with $13 million dollars in direct sponsorship for developers, start-ups, consultants and cybersecurity vendors to integrate directly with machine identity solutions.
 The program already has three funded partners: OpenCredo, Cygnacom and Jetstack.

-As opposed to a decade ago when coding was still being written for machine identity protection, this lineup of the Global 5000 who now have a dedicated solution for machine identity management speaks volumes about the rising tide of awareness:
+As opposed to a decade ago when coding was still being written for machine identity management, this lineup of the Global 5000 who now have a dedicated solution for machine identity management speaks volumes about the rising tide of awareness: